For UNIX users, Oracle supplies a GUI version of Server Manager. The command to start it is:

 on any workstation.
 The only installation required was the 1) repository and 2) server agents.
 The stand-alone mode was no longer possible, thus forcing the use of a centralized repository.

 The Enterprise Manager product that allowed management of multiple databases and servers was named Grid Control,

-after use of the 'g' letter in the Oracle 10g database, and the emphasis it laid on the Grid as the future of computing.
+after use of the 'g' letter in the Oracle 10g database.
+The emphasis it laid on the Grid in the year 2006 was for the future of computing.

 Grid Control can also be used by System Administrators for most of them would appreciate its

 - memory utilization being stored in the repository, and